 She raised herself up further and began trying to work the window loose.

 “What are you doing?”
 Rudi hissed.

 “Shhhhh!”
 Raven glared at him.
 “How else must I get this picture?”

 Rudi reached out and grabbed her arm.
 Raven snatched it back and pushed him.

 “This is crazy!”
 Rudi said, louder now.

 Rudi grabbed her arm again.
 “Let me go!”
 Raven said, louder this time.
 “Just let me…”

 In this first book of the series, The Organ Grinder’s Monkey explores the pitfalls, the successes, the comedy, and the tragedy, of growing up and trying to make sense of the world around us.
-Sometimes funny, sometimes sad, but always human, Rudi and Raven learn to peel back the layers in the town, in their relationships, and in their family.
-In doing so, they may peel back the layers of who they are, and discover something magical underneath.
+Sometimes funny, sometimes sad, but always human, Rudi and Raven learn to navigate the confusing worlds of love, trust, friends, responsibilities, and family.
+In doing so, they may yet peel back their own layers, and discover something magical underneath.

 Buy it now, here!